craftcms/docs/docs/commerce/1.x/docs/twig-filters.md

 Should the amount passed to this filter be converted to the exchange rate of the payment currency iso passed

 ### stripZeros (bool) default: `false`
-Should the amount passed have it's minor units zeros removed for a cleaner looking number.
+Should the amount passed have its minor unit zeros removed for a cleaner looking number.

 ### Examples: